 UCL is subject to increasing environmental compliance specially in terms of raw material sourcing and energy consumption.
-It undertakes various steps minimise the wastages in the entire supply chain.
+It undertakes various steps to minimise the wastages in the entire supply chain.
 The company has also installed roof top solar plant in its units to partially reduce the dependence on conventional source of energy.

-UCL spent ₹0.74 crore for various Corporate Social Responsibility (CSR) projects in FY22.
+UCL spent ₹0.47 crore for various corporate social responsibility (CSR) projects in FY23.
 50% of the members of the board are independent directors.